sedenardi/sandersdenardi.com/src/pages/2013-11-10-hashing-with-sql-server-clr/index.md

 **EDIT 3**: After several years, I realized that my CLR benchmarks have a significant flaw.
 I should be using a SqlBinary parameter instead of a SqlBytes parameter so the incoming data isn't buffered into a stream, reducing performance.
 I welcome pull requests to fix this issue.

-<a href="https://github.com/sedenardi/sql-hashing-clr">View this post's code on GitHub</a>.
+View this post's code on [GitHub](https://github.com/sedenardi/sql-hashing-clr).